sux21/Experimental_Evolution/README.md

 Version: 2025-05-06.build7983 <br>
 Work done on info20

-Remove sequences 200 bp because PGAP does not accept these
+Remove sequences less than 200 bp because PGAP does not accept these
 ```bash
 #!/bin/bash
 for i in /2/scratch/batstonelab/N_adaptation_Rhizobium/2020_derived_strains_genomes/*scaffolds.fasta; do